 Coop just laughed.

 Jimmy didn't budge.

 "You serious?" asked Coop, raising his eyebrows.

 Coop gave Jimmy a surprised look.
-But he was never one to let a little change in routine deter him.
-He smiled and said, "I'll pick up some beer and meet you after, then."
-Coop turned away to get into the patrol car.
+But since he was never one to let a little change in routine deter him, he just smiled and said, "I'll pick up some beer and meet you after, then."
+Then he turned away to get into the patrol car.

 Shit!
 A confrontation Jimmy never thought he would have to have was now unfolding like a dry tinder set ablaze by a mere spark.
-He gritted his teeth and told Coop, "I can't make it over to your place later."
+He gritted his teeth and said, "I can't make it over to your place later."